stayboogy/stayboogy_Ventura-Hackintosh_Dell-Inspiron-5570/PostSetup/README.md

 ## ThirdPartyApps

 - GenSMBIOS - generate SMBIOS information for your hackintosh
 	- DO NOT sign into iCloud without inputing your own SMBIOS info in the Platform Section.
-    - MacBookPro14,2 is the Only SMBIOS platform to use -
+	- MacBookPro14,2 is the Only SMBIOS platform to use
+	- Installer is set as MacBookPro14,1 and you SHOULD change to 14,2 whether you use iCloud or not
 	- Make sure you never use a real valid key - test every configuration
 	- Change a few characters in every item that GenSMBIOS / OpenCore Configurator gives you
 	- ALL SMBIOS Data is important for All the Real Features of using a MacBook

 - MaciASL
     - DSDT and SSDT software